The Bankrate promise

 In Massachusetts, charges for driving under the influence may be referred to as a DUI, DWI (driving while intoxicated) or OUI (operating under the influence).
 The state’s OUI laws consider a non-commercial driver over the age of 21 legally drunk if they have a blood alcohol level higher than .08 percent.
 Commercial vehicle drivers are legally drunk when their blood alcohol level is higher than .04 percent.
-Drivers who are under 21 only need to have a blood alcohol level of .02 to be considered drunk.
+Drivers under 21 only need to have a blood-alcohol level of .02 to be considered drunk.

 The penalties for drunk driving in Massachusetts include the following:

 - First offense: First offenders may face imprisonment for up to two and one-half years, a fine from $500 to $5,000 and driver’s license suspension from 45 to 90 days.

 - Second offense: Drivers may face jail time up to 2.5 years, a fine of $600-$10,000 and driver’s license revocation for two years.

-- Third offense: The offender will face jail-time for 180 days to two and one-half years, a fine of $1,000 to $15,000, driver’s license revocation of eight years.
+- Third offense: The offender could face jail time for 180 days to two and one-half years, a fine of $1,000 to $15,000 and driver’s license revocation of eight years.

-- Fifth and subsequent offenses: The offender will face imprisonment for at least two and one-half years, a fine of $2,000 to $50,000, imprisonment in a state prison for up to five years, and driver’s license revocation for life.
+- Fifth and subsequent offenses: The offender will face imprisonment for at least two and one-half years, with imprisonment in a state prison for up to five years, a fine of $2,000 to $50,000 and driver’s license revocation for life.

 How a DUI affects your car insurance in Massachusetts